laravel/docs/eloquent-relationships.md

 <a name="polymorphic-relationships"></a>
 ## Polymorphic Relationships

-A polymorphic relationship allows the target model to belong to more than one type of model using a single association.
+A polymorphic relationship allows the child model to belong to more than one type of model using a single association.
+For example, imagine you are building an application that allows users to share blog posts and videos. a `Comment` model might belong to both the `Post` and `Video` models.

 <a name="one-to-one-polymorphic-relations"></a>
 ### One To One (Polymorphic)